francescozanellato/FFMPEG_GUI/README.md

 # Features

-Select a shortcut fr0om the Shortcuts drop down list and run the command:
+Select a shortcut from the Shortcuts drop down list and run the command:

 <img width="1135" height="733" alt="image017" src="https://github.com/user-attachments/assets/8b2c1bbd-991a-4ddc-adfc-00b6c260b160" />

 The project is primarily written in C++ and utilizes QMake for building and project management.
-Its user interface and functionalities are designed to speed up the FFMPEG commands mopstly used.
+Its user interface and functionalities are designed to speed up the FFMPEG commands mostly used.

 The commands can be customized.

 Example Usage (from commandline/bash environment):